stefanobartoletti/nuxt-social-share/README.md

 - Type: `Boolean`
 - Default: `false`

-Whether the `socialShare` components should be styled or not.
+Whether the `<SocialShare>` components should be styled or not.
 It is `false` by default to allow for easier custom styling.

 It can be set also on a single component level via props, but is us usually better to set this from the module options to create your defaults, and override it from props only if needed.